RedHatInsights/insights-upload/README.md

 Fields:

-  - principal:  The uploading org id
-  - rh_account: The account number used to upload.
-Can be used to separate data for tenancy purposes.
-  - hash:       Unique ID provided to the payload.
-This ID will be used for the life of the object.
-  - url:        URL for the location the payload can be downloaded from
-  - validation: Validation status of the object
+  - hash: Unique ID being addresed by validation message
+  - validation: Either succes or failure based on whether the payload passed validation or not

 ### Current Active Topics